influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/https_setup.md

 on Ubuntu 16.04.
 Specific steps may be different for other operating systems.

-## Setup HTTPS with a CA-Signed Certificate
+## Setup HTTPS with a CA-Signed certificate

 #### Step 1: Install the SSL/TLS certificate